Inspection IDReason for InspectionInspection DateInspection Status

 6400.73(a)At the time of the inspection, both the handrails on the rear deck stairs were loose and easily moved.
 Each ramp, and interior stairway and outside steps exceeding two steps shall have a well-secured handrail.
 The Director of Operations will contact and schedule with the agency maintenance contractor to secure the deck handrails.
 07/29/2024 Implemented

-SIN-00240854 Unannounced Monitoring 03/13/2024 Needs Verification
+SIN-00240854 Unannounced Monitoring 03/13/2024 Compliant - Finalized

 RegulationLIS Non-Compliance AreaCorrection RequiredPlans of CorrectionCorrection DatePOC Status

 6400.72(b)At the time of the inspection, a window in the upstairs bedroom (facing the front of the home) was damaged with a baseball size indent/spider web cracking in it.
 Screens, windows and doors shall be in good repair.
 The Director of Operations has coordinated with a contractor for immediate repair.
 The contractor visited the site on 3/21/2024 to assess the damage and repair options and placed an order for glass/window replacement.
 The provider anticipates the repair to be complete no later than 04/20/2024.
-04/20/2024 Accepted
+04/20/2024 Implemented

 6400.80(b)At the time of the inspection, a spindle from the deck railing was lying on the deck with a nail sticking out of it.
 The bottom portion of the deck railing where the spindle connects was not attached to the deck at all.
 The outside of the building and the yard or grounds shall be well maintained, in good repair and free from unsafe conditions.The Director of Operations scheduled a priority appointment with the agency contractor.
 The contractor visited the program site on 03/21/2024 to assess the damages and plan repairs.
 The work was started and will be completed in a timely manner.
-04/01/2024 Accepted
+04/01/2024 Implemented

 SIN-00236633 Unannounced Monitoring 12/19/2023 Compliant - Finalized